 Cozy Winter Tables for Supper Club

-It’s time for our first Supper Club of 2022 and this month we are sharing 6 Winter Tablescape Ideas that are cozy and creative.
-They include a combination of new, vintage, thrifted and DIY projects.
+It’s time for our first Supper Club of 2022, and we are sharing 6 Winter Tablescape Ideas that are cozy and creative this month.
+They include a combination of new, vintage, thrifted, and DIY projects.

 Virtual Supper Club

-Each month we choose a theme for our dinner tables, which we post the 4th Thursday of each month.
+We choose a theme for our dinner tables each month, which we post on the 4th Thursday of each month.

 Next, we each share a recipe to complete the meal on the 4th Saturday.

-Although the theme is the same, I love seeing each persons interpretation of the theme and how they make it fit their decor style.
-I know you are going to love joining us each month for our Supper Club.
+Although the theme is the same, I love seeing each person’s interpretation of it and how they make it fit their decor style.
+I know you will love joining us each month for our Supper Club.
 If you are joining me from Simply 2 Moms, welcome.
 I know you loved their creative winter tablescape.

 Rustic Winter Tablescape

-This month I wanted to create a warm and cozy but rustic winter tablescape.
+This month, I wanted to create a warm, cozy, rustic winter tablescape.

 DIY Winter Tablescape Centerpiece

-Next, I added this rustic DIY Candle Centerpiece that was my first DIY project this year.
+Next, I added this rustic DIY Candle Centerpiece, my first DIY project this year.

-The multiple candles in white, taupe and copper warm up the table and create such a cozy feel.
+The multiple white, taupe and copper candles warm up the table and create a cozy feel.

-Since the main meal this month is a soup, I add the thrifted english bowls to the table setting.
-They were a steal for only 50 cents each and I love their unique shape.
+Since the main meal this month is soup, I add the thrifted English bowls to the table setting.
+They were a steal for only 50 cents each, and I love their unique shape.

 Creative Winter Tablescape Ideas